mouheb1/aws-developer-associat-exam/README.md

 - **Features**: Advanced routing, sticky sessions, health checks.
 - **Use Cases**: Web applications, microservices.

+## Security Services

+### CloudHSM

+#### Purpose
+- **CloudHSM (Hardware Security Module)**: Provides a dedicated hardware security module in the cloud that enables you to generate, manage, and store cryptographic keys securely in AWS while maintaining full control over them.
+It's designed for organizations requiring high-level security for cryptographic operations and compliance with strict regulatory standards.

+#### Use Cases
+- **Secure Key Storage**: Safely store sensitive cryptographic keys for applications that require strong encryption.
+- **Encryption/Decryption Operations**: Perform secure encryption and decryption of data, ensuring that the keys are stored within a hardware-protected environment.
+- **Digital Signing**: Sign documents, transactions, or certificates securely with keys that are protected within the HSM.
+- **SSL/TLS Offloading**: Offload SSL/TLS processing to CloudHSM to secure web applications while ensuring private keys remain secure.
+- **Certificate Authority (CA)**: Manage and store the root of trust for a public key infrastructure (PKI) within the HSM.

+#### Features
+- **Dedicated Hardware**: Provides single-tenant, dedicated hardware for cryptographic operations, ensuring isolation and security.
+- **Full Key Control**: Allows you to retain full control over your cryptographic keys, ensuring that AWS does not have access to them.
+- **Compliance**: Meets stringent security standards such as FIPS 140-2 Level 3, making it suitable for regulatory compliance in sectors like finance and healthcare.
+- **Scalability**: Supports clustering of multiple HSMs to handle increased cryptographic workloads and ensure high availability.
+- **VPC Integration**: HSM appliances are deployed within your Amazon Virtual Private Cloud (VPC), allowing for secure and controlled network access.

+#### Key Differences
+- **AWS KMS vs. CloudHSM**: AWS KMS is a managed key management service where AWS controls the underlying hardware, while CloudHSM gives you complete control over a dedicated HSM.
+CloudHSM is preferred when you require full control over your cryptographic keys and need to comply with strict regulatory requirements.

 ### KMS (Key Management Service)

 #### Response Types